Author Archives

 Review: Pittsburgh Opera’s Witty and Uproarious Production of Verdi’s ‘Falstaff’

-By Hanna Wing-Bonica Clowns can be traced back to 2500 BCE in ancient Egypt, but these were not the “clowns” that we know of today.
+By Hannah Wing-Bonica Clowns can be traced back to 2500 BCE in ancient Egypt, but these were not the “clowns” that we know of today.
 They were known for their sharp insights and humor.
 In Verdi’s Falstaff, some might see… Read More ›

 -